 Pearls are unique.
 While most other gemstones are formed in the earth’s crust, pearls are formed inside living beings.
-Many people wonder how pearls are harvested and if this a cruelty-free process.
+Many people are curious to know the true story behind pearl farming and harvesting and if this is a cruelty-free process.
 Let’s go into details and see what’s hidden behind the pearl farming industry.

 How Pearls are Harvested

 As mentioned before natural pearls are very rare and extremely expensive gemstones.
-Which is why people developed some ways to culture pearls since the early times.
+That is why people developed some ways to culture pearls since the early times.

 Before the development of pearl farming, people used to fish for oysters containing pearls.
 They would open the shells, look for the rare gems and throw the molluscs back into the water.

 Nowadays, pearl farmers cultivate pearls in ideal controlled conditions in both seawater and freshwater.
 Farmers keep the oysters in sheltered bays that have nutrient-rich waters.
 Periodically, oysters are lifted and checked for parasites that may interfere with their feeding.

 It may seem pearls grow fast, but actually, they take between six months and four years to form and farmers take care of oysters during the whole period.

 When it’s time to remove the pearl, the oysters are sent to harvesting facilities.
 This is an extremely delicate process and requires gentle hands.
 Professionals will very carefully open the oyster and take the pearl off using a sharp instrument.

 If everything is done properly, removing a pearl doesn’t harm the oyster.
 Usually, farmers insert a new nucleus and grow another pearl inside of the same mollusc.
 Pearls grown by older oysters are of a higher quality and usually larger than first-generation pearls.
 So pearl farmers take great care not to harm the oysters during the harvesting process.